thelbaumann/team-generator/README.md

 Pull requests are welcome!
 Find my contact information below to reach out about collaborating with me.

 ## Test Instructions
- Once cloned, you can run 'npm run tests' to run jest-powered tests for the template classes used in this application.
+ Once cloned, you can run 'npm run test' to run jest-powered tests for the template classes used in this application.

 ## Questions?
 [Laura Baumann](https://github.com/thelbaumann) -- You can reach me anytime for questions or collaboration at l.bmann@yahoo.com.